-If you’ve reported a loss in Ovia Fertility, Ovia uses a combination of data logged in the past few months and new data to make future period projections — though you may or may not see a prediction for the next cycle depending on when you logged your last period.
+If you’ve reported a loss in the Ovia app, Ovia uses a combination of data logged in the past few months and new data to make future period projections — though you may or may not see a prediction for the next cycle depending on when you logged your last period.
 When you’re ready to start logging cycle data again, Ovia will use this information to make more accurate predictions.
 While past data will not be erased from your calendar, it will not be used to create future predictions.

 In addition to reporting loss through the app (found in the “More” menu), you can add a Note to your Timeline with as much additional information as you’d like.